 send an NSEP Priority Access Request frame 9.6.34a.2 (NSEP Priority Access Request frame format) with the value of Disable in the Request Type field to an associated AP with dot11EHTNSEPPriorityAccessActivated set to true.

 The AP verifies the authority of the requesting non-AP STA to use NSEP priority access.
 If the requesting non-AP STA is verified for NSEP priority access, the AP responds to the request by transmitting an NSEP Priority Access Response frame 9.6.34a.3 (NSEP Priority Access Response frame format)] with a value of SUCCESS in the Status Code field.
-Alternatively, an AP with dot11EHTNSEPPriorityAccessActivated set to true may instruct a non-AP STA to enable NSEP priority access using a TBD procedure.
+Alternatively, to enable NSEP Priority Access when instructed to do so by a higher-layer function, an AP with dot11EHTNSEPPriorityAccessActivated set to true shall transmit an NSEP Priority Access Request frame 9.6.34a.2 (NSEP Priority Access Request frame format) with a value of Enable in the Request Type field to a non-AP STA with dot11EHTNSEPPriorityAccessActivated set to true.
+The non-AP STA responds to the request by transmitting an NSEP Priority Access Response Action frame 9.6.34a.3 (NSEP Priority Access Response frame format) with a value of SUCCESS in the Status Code field

 NOTE—The mechanism by which the AP verifies the authority to use NSEP priority access is outside the scope of this Standard.